 MSI Integrity is committed to equity between it’s highest and lowest paid staff.
 We believe it is good practice for organizations to make their Executive Director-to-full time staff pay ratios publicly available.
 MSI Integrity strives to ensure that we never exceed a pay ratio of 3:1.
 In the event we exceed a 3:1 ratio, the issue is placed before the Board for discussion, who will seek input from MSI Integrity’s workers.
 Our current ratio is 1.61 to 1.
 By comparison, median CEO pay ratio of S&P companies is 208 to 1, or roughly $14 million to $71,000.

-Our most recent Form 990 is available for down here.
+Our most recent Form 990 is available for download here and a breakdown of our 2020 financials is available for download here.
 Please contact us if you would like to obtain copies of our financial information and IRS fillings from earlier years, as well as our conflict of interest policies or other governing documents.

 Any specific funding received for individual projects is disclosed within the publications associated with those projects.
 For full transparency, below is a complete list of our previous project-related funding: